astronomer/docs/astro/develop-project.md

 Installing Python packages on Astro from a private PyPI index is required for organizations that deploy a [private PyPI server (`private-pypi`)](https://pypi.org/project/private-pypi/) as a secure layer between pip and a Python package storage backend, such as GitHub, AWS, or a local file system or managed service.

-At a high level, this setup requires specifying your privately hosted Python packages in `requirements.txt`, creating a custom Docker image that changes where pip looks for packages, and building your Astro project with this Docker image.
+To complete this setup, you'll specify your privately hosted Python packages in `requirements.txt`, create a custom Docker image that changes where pip looks for packages, and then build your Astro project with this Docker image.

 #### Prerequisites